freeipa/freeipa-healthcheck/README.md

     # systemctl enable ipa-healthcheck.timer
     # systemctl start ipa-healthcheck.timer

-Logrotate will handle log rotation and keep up to 30 days of history.
+logrotate will handle log rotation and keep up to 30 days of history.
 This can be configured via the `/etc/logrotate.d/ipahealthcheck` file.